alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-11-rule-on-whoever-dies-as-a-minor.md

 lang: en
 note: true
 category: [ahl-fatrah, non-muslim]
-excerpt: "This baby will be dealt with in this world as his family.
+summary: "This baby will be dealt with in this world as his family.
 If he is born to a Muslim family, then his body will be washed and the funeral prayer will be performed for him."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz